Science & Animatronics

 Growing plants Vertically and Rocket Launching

-Discovery Place in Springfield
+Discovery Center in Springfield

 Up!
 Up!
 Up!
 From growing plants in towers to building and launching rockets, today’s science is totally up in the air.